IceCubo Documentation

 * For the templates with sidebars, you should actually edit their’s sidebar content, if these templates are intended for use over the site.

-Editing the template
+Editing a template

 Accessing any template you’ll be able to add blocks and adjust it to your needs.
 Also, notice the right sidebar.
 From there, manage each block’s settings.